mobluse/abc80-mob/README.md

 ABC80-MOB
 =========

 Programs for ABC80 (AKA ABC 80).
 Mostly in BASIC.
+ABC 80 is a Swedish computer from 1978 that was much used in schools but also in the industry.

 There is an ABC80 App-Store at that also contains programs by others: